 Here are our reviews for the best wood burning sauna stoves.

 Best Small Wood Burning Sauna Stove // Harvia M3 Review

 Top Choice: The classic yet modern Harvia M3 is THE best wood sauna stove (in our opinion) for smaller and medium saunas.
 It’s the most imitated, and most popular sauna stove in the world for a reason.

 It’s the most affordable name brand sauna stove with a glass door which gives you the glow, smell and ambience you’re looking for.
 They also have an outside feed option if that’s your preference.
 The M3 won’t break the bank, here are the best prices in the US for both interior and exterior feed.

 AKA: Finlandia M3, Catalina M3, Hanko Premium M-3

-The Harvia M3 has a optional water heating tank that fits between the woodstove and the chimney pipe.
-This heats up water very quickly as the pipe essentially goes through the water tank itself.
+The Harvia M3 has an optional water heating tank that fits between the woodstove and the chimney pipe.
+This heats up water very quickly as the pipe goes straight through the tank.

 - Not enough room for sauna rocks

 - Takes a maximum length of 15.25″ firewood, when standard is often 16″

 - 5/32″ steel thickness, many prefer up to 1/4″